EEsign/HASKELl-notes/README.md

-# Rapid Trading SDK for golan
+# Rapid Trading SDK for golang

+---